Formula One drivers from France: Current drivers

-In the 2023 Formula One season there are two French drivers.
+In the 2025 Formula One season there are three French drivers.

 Pierre Gasly made his debut for Scuderia Toro Rosso at the 2017 Malaysian Grand Prix.
 He was then promoted to Red Bull Racing for 2019 after Daniel Ricciardo left the team, before being demoted back to Toro Rosso mid-season.
 At the 2020 Italian Grand Prix, Gasly became the first French driver to win an F1 race since Olivier Panis in 1996.

-Esteban Ocon made his debut at the 2016 Belgian Grand Prix and is driving for Alpine in 2023.
+Esteban Ocon made his debut at the 2016 Belgian Grand Prix.
+As of 2024 he is the most recent race winner, having won the 2021 Hungarian Grand Prix.